awitherow/starhero/README.md

+# starhero
+## collect stars, diamonds, heal yourself, kill baddies. how long can you survive?
-In order for this to work and run, you need to check it out into localhost.# starhero
+In order for this to work and run, you need to check it out into localhost.